From Unfamiliar to Familiar: Detecting Pre-training Data via Gradient Deviations in Large Language Models: Conclusion

 \section{Conclusion}

-We revisit pre-training data detection from an optimization and training-dynamics perspective and introduce GDS, a fine-tuning–free method for inferring pre-training membership.
-By analyzing how models transition from unfamiliarity to familiarity, we show that member and non-member samples exhibit stable, interpretable differences in gradient magnitude, location, and concentration across datasets and architectures.
-Experiments show that GDS is effective and generalizable, outperforming strong baselines.
-Future work can focus on developing more generalizable detectors by contrastive learning or deeper feature extraction.
+We revisit pre-training data detection from an optimization and training-dynamics perspective and introduce GDS, a fine-tuning–free method for pre-training membership inference.
+By analyzing model training dynamics, we show that member and non-member samples exhibit stable and interpretable gradient differences in magnitude, location, and concentration across datasets and architectures.
+Experiments demonstrate that GDS achieves effective and generalizable performance, surpassing competitive baselines.